-In response to Secretary Scully's ask regarding the amount of debris collected by the filter, Senior Civil Engineer Kappeler shared that the station at 15th Street collects the majority of the debris at an ounce or two per maintenance inspection.
+In response to Secretary Scully's ask question regarding the amount of debris collected by the filter, Senior Civil Engineer Kappeler shared that the station at 15th Street collects the majority of the debris at an ounce or two (not sure what this should say) per maintenance inspection.

-In reply to Chair Kenney's queries regarding if the pumps can pumpout greywater and hazardous material stations, Senior Civil Engineer Kappeler indicated that the pumpout stations can pump out greywater.
+In reply to Chair Kenney's queries regarding if the pumps can pumpout greywater and hazardous material at the pumpout stations, Senior Civil Engineer Kappeler indicated that the pumpout stations can pump out greywater.
 The City does have a used oil drop-off station at Balboa Yacht Basin and staff continues to explore other possible locations for another hazardous material station.